intel/optimized-cloud-recipes/recipes/ai-oneapi_ai_toolkit-amx-ubuntu/README.md

 There are two main usage options:

-A. Option 1 - Via a Cloud-init Integration with Intel® Cloud Optimization Modules for HashiCorp Terraform
+- Option 1 - Via a Cloud-init Integration with Intel® Cloud Optimization Modules for HashiCorp Terraform
-B. Option 2 - By running Ansible via the command line
+- Option 2 - By running Ansible via the command line
-C. To run the built-in amx demo, run: `source /usr/local/bin/run_demo.sh`
+- To run the built-in amx demo, run: `source /usr/local/bin/run_demo.sh`

 ### Option 1 - Integration with Intel® Cloud Optimization Modules for HashiCorp Terraform via Cloud-Init

-Overview:
-You can run this playbook by using  [Intel® Cloud Optimization Modules for Terraform](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-with-aikit), or by using Ansible or [Ansible Pull](https://docs.ansible.com/ansible/latest/cli/ansible-pull.html) on an Ubuntu system.

-If you already have a VM provisioned, you can run `ansible-pull -U https://github.com/intel/optimized-cloud-recipes.git recipes/ai-oneapi_ai_toolkit-amx-ubuntu/recipe.yml`

-It takes about 30 minutes for everything to run (mainly the intel-aikit install).
-You can check if the install is complete by running cat /var/ansible-log and checking if the task “Reboot server” has run.

 1. The following demonstrates how to use the `ai-oneapi_ai_toolkit-amx-ubuntu` recipe with the Intel GCP module for Terraform.
 [GCP Module example link](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-with-aikit).
 2. It uses the Terraform `user_data` argument that enables the execution on the `cloud_init.yml` file.
 3. The `cloud_init.yml` file calls the Ansible playbook that installs the recipe by calling the `recipe.yml` file directly from Github.